cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 Neither always the developers of programming language use the same symbols as is represented in  mathematics when create new programming languages.
 The *reader* more interested in subject will can acess the best books of **Calculus, Linear Algebra, and Analytic Geometry of the higher education**.

 In Python programming language , **an list data structure** are represented to **a pair square bracket [ ]**.and **an tuple data structure** are represented to **a pair square parentheses ( )**.
 Python program may use a *list or tuple data structure* to represent a vector.
-Was use the tuple data structure only to represent the coordinates of the vertices points: P, Q, and R of triangles and too the coordinates of the vertices points: P, Q, R and S of parallelogram, parallelepiped and tetrahedron into code of the functions into modules.
+Was use the tuple data structure only to represent the coordinates of the vertexes points: P, Q, and R of triangles and too the coordinates of the vertexes points: P, Q, R and S of parallelogram, parallelepiped and tetrahedron into code of the functions into modules.

 ### The main point of the mathematics developed into the functions of the VectorModDev.py and VectorModule2Dim.py modules was use *definitions* and *theorems* that are: